geirolz/toolkit/README.md

 - `provideOne` let you define the app logic expressed by an `F[?]`
 - `provide` let you define the app provided services expressed by a `List[F[?]]` which will be run in parallel
 - `provideF` let you define the app provided services expressed by a `F[List[F[?]]]` which will be run in parallel

+NOTE:
+- All dependencies and resources are released at the end of the app execution.
+- If you need to run an infinite task using `provide*` you should use `F.never` or equivalent to keep the task running.

 Given